sigma-s/100-Days-of-Code/log.md

 ### Day 3: Friday February 3, 2017

-**Today's Progress**: Finished the Minutes to Hour Converer!
+**Today's Progress**: Finished the Minutes to Hour Converter!
 Well, at least for now...
 - added lang=""en-us"" to HTML
 - added <meta name=""viewport"" content=""width=device-width, initial-scale=1.0""> // trying to make mobile friendly
 - removed parenthesis from around <h3> It looked bad on mobile.
 - added mobile friendly code from w3 schools in .body.
 Can't figure out how to move everything to the center now.
 Found it!!!
 Change margin to auto!!
 - fixed footer on mobile by changing position from absolute to fixed :D

 **Thoughts:** It felt really good completing my first little project (especially without using jQuery or Bootstrap).
-I intentially decided not to use those as I'm still early in learning JavaScript and want to have a better understanding of it first.
+I intentionally decided not to use those as I'm still early in learning JavaScript and want to have a better understanding of it first.
 Plus, it sounds like they are losing popularity anyway.

 **Link to tweet:** [MightyJoeW Day 3] (https://twitter.com/MightyJoeW/status/827548443614859264)